aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Limit increase to support a minimum of 6 new sub-accounts plus any additional workload accounts
 - Valid configuration file, updated to reflect your requirements (see below)
 - Determine your primary or Accelerator `control` or `home` region, this is the AWS region in which you will most often operate
+- Decide if you are doing an AWS Control Tower based or a Standalone installation
+  - AWS generally recommends customers install on top of AWS Control Tower, unless customers have requirements not met by Control Tower
+  - Government of Canada customers are required to do a Standalone installation at this time
+  - While an upgrade path is planned, at this time no upgrade path exists from a Standalone installation to a Control Tower based installation
 - The Accelerator _can_ be installed into existing AWS Organizations - see caveats and notes in [section 4](#4-existing-organizations--accounts) below
 - Existing AWS Landing Zone Solution (ALZ) customers are required to remove their ALZ deployment before deploying the Accelerator.
 Scripts are available to assist with this process.
 Due to long-term supportability concerns, we no longer support installing the Accelerator on top of the ALZ.